Template Haskell tutorial

 Impredicative polymorphism is when you try replace a polymorphic variable

-with an expression which itself contains a forall
+with an expression which itself contains a forall.
+In the case above,

-there is an implicit forall
+there is an implicit forall before the Num a constraint.

 Further, there is a special syntax for splicing of typed expressions.
 Let’s

-try to write a typed version of add2
+try to write a typed version of add2:

 add2Typed :: Q (TExp (Integer -> Integer))